 I can honestly say it’s almost impossible not to get attached to the students as you watch them develop English skills and blossom into English speakers, readers and writers.
 Observing them progress and grow gives the heart a since of success and accomplishment.
 You look forward to work each day.
 If I would have known that teaching English abroad would give me a chance to leave my fingerprint in the hearts of so many, I would have done this a long-time ago.

-Are you ready to experience EF Indonesia?
+Are you ready to teach in Indonesia?